Prose and Poetry

 —The Washington Post

-Crane's five novels include The Red Badge of Courage (1895), about a young and confused Union soldier under fire for the first time; Maggie: A Girl of the Streets (1893), a vivid portrait of slum life and a young girl's fall; George's Mother (1896), about New York's Bowery and its effect on a young workingman fresh from the country; The Third Violet (1897), the story of a bohemian artist's country romance; and The Monster (1899), a novella about sacrifice and rescue, guilt and isolation.
+Here are the classic novels he published in a span of five years: The Red Badge of Courage (1895), about a young and confused Union soldier under fire for the first time; Maggie: A Girl of the Streets (1893), a vivid portrait of slum life and a young girl's fall; George's Mother (1896), about New York's Bowery and its effect on a young workingman fresh from the country; The Third Violet (1897), the story of a bohemian artist's country romance; and The Monster (1899), a novella about sacrifice and rescue, guilt and isolation.

 Among his short stories are such masterpieces as "The Open Boat," "The Blue Hotel," and "The Bride Comes to Yellow Sky."
 His prose is at the same time dense and lean, suited to his description of the elusive forces that impinge upon his characters, and suited also to his desire not to circumscribe them with traditional moral and interpretive definition.
 Included here as well are the Whilomville stories of children and childhood in small-town America and the Sullivan County sketches of turn-of-the-twentieth-century rural life.